mpowers79/portfolio/README.md

 I am a product leader with over 10 years of experience, most recently as a Product Director in the live-service gaming industry.
 In that role, I was responsible for leading a 100 person cross functional team to deliver 0-to-1 consumer products, also leading initatives that generated eight-figure revenue growth to existing products.

-Today, I am passionately applying my expertise in designing data-driven systems and user-centric development to the field of Artificial Intelligence.
-Through hands-on projects, I am exploring how to build, evaluate, and deploy effective AI solutions that solve real-world business problems.
-My goal is to leverage my deep experience in commercial product strategy to deliver impactful AI products.
+My hands-on work building AI systems has shaped a clear thesis: the most defensible and valuable AI products are the most **specialized**.
+This specialization is almost always built on a foundation of unique, high-quality data.
+Each project below is a practical application of this thesis, exploring how to build, evaluate, and deploy targeted AI solutions that solve real-world business problems.

 <br>
 <details>